push-protocol/push-website/blog/2024-12-09-why-push-chain/index.md

       Once the user enters the rabbit hole of using a web3 app, they are then required to either _choose a chain, sign a transaction, collect and manage native gas tokens of the respective chain, switch between different chains, bridge tokens, etc._ The list goes on and **_the further you explore, the harder the UX._**

-      With Wallet Abstraction**,** Push Chain aims to enable seamless user onboarding without going through the manual and complicated procedure of setting up a web3 wallet.
+      With Wallet Abstraction, Push Chain aims to enable seamless user onboarding without going through the manual and complicated procedure of setting up a web3 wallet.

       ![Eigth Image of Why Push Chain](./image8.webp)